Logs and Metrics

 Logs in general come in three forms:

-- Plaintext logging — A log record might take the form of free-form text.
+1. Plaintext — A log record might take the form of free-form text.
 This is also the most common format of logs.

-- Structured Logging —Much evangelized and advocated for in recent days.
+2. Structured — Much evangelized and advocated for in recent days.
+Typically this is logs emitted in the JSON format.

-- Binary logs — think logs in the Protobuf format, MySQL binlogs used for replication and point-in-time recovery, systemd’s journal logs, the
+3. Binary — think logs in the Protobuf format, MySQL binlogs used for replication and point-in-time recovery, systemd journal logs, the

 There are a number of sources from which these logs can originate such as:

-- Application middleware like Rack that can be specifically configured for this purpose.
+2. Application middleware like Rack that can be specifically configured for this purpose

-- Application servers and reverse proxies that come with their own custom log formats and can be configured to emit a ton of extremely useful information about every incoming HTTP request.
+3. Application servers and reverse proxies that come with their own custom log formats and can be configured to emit a ton of extremely useful information about every incoming HTTP request

-- Caches like memcached and Redis which have their own logging format.
+6. Caches like memcached and Redis which have their own logging format

-#9 notwithstanding, logs are usually forwarded to a centralized log aggregator/parser like Scribe/heka/logstash to then be transformed and preprocessed before feeding it into a data store for further processing and indexing.
+#9 notwithstanding, logs are usually forwarded to a centralized log aggregator or parser like Scribe/heka/logstash to then be transformed and preprocessed before feeding it into a data store for further processing and indexing.

 One of the biggest benefits of logs is that they are omniscient about every single request that an HTTP application serviced or every single packet that entered or left a network interface card.
 The information present in a single log line can be queried with a tool as simple as